CSR Priorities

 Business Benefit KPIs

-- Enhance capability in developing eco-friendly products from innovation
+- Enhance GC’s capability in developing eco-friendly products through innovation.

 Social/Environmental Benefit KPIs